Student Records - Information

 Students are the main client group for the University.
 It not only makes sound business sense to capture all official correspondence with students (including email) in a central location, but good records also protect the interests of students, staff and the University.

 The University is obliged to meet the requirements of the State Records Act, 1998 (NSW) and other recordkeeping and privacy legislation.
 The State Archives and Records Authority (opens in a new window), the regulatory body for the State Records Act, issues mandatory standards, policies, retention schedules and other documents.
-Compliance with these standards is achieved by saving student records in the appropriate files in CM (TRIM).
+Compliance with these standards is achieved by saving student records in the appropriate files in Content Manager (TRIM).

-Staff responsibilities
+Staff Responsibilities

 When are student files created?